gatsbyjs/gatsby/text/0000-remove-special-layout-components.md

 # How we teach this

 For layouts, there's nothing to teach as it's just normal React now.
-Probably will want some guides around more sophesticated patterns e.g. i18n.
+Probably will want some guides around more sophisticated patterns e.g. i18n.

 For `<StaticQuery>`, we'll add documentation to the tutorial + our GraphQL concepts page.